pdudero/udacity-dlnd-projects/P5_Quadcopter/README.md

 Notes | File | Usage
 -- |  --- | ---
+[1] | [Quadcopter_Project.ipynb](Quadcopter_Project.ipynb) | Contains initial exercises, and a description of my experiences and design decisions under the "Reflections" section
-[1] | Quadcopter_Project_DDPG.ipynb | main notebook for the DDPG implementation, where the student implements the training and plotting functions
+[1] | [Quadcopter_Project_DDPG.ipynb](Quadcopter_Project_DDPG.ipynb) | main notebook for the DDPG implementation, where the student implements the training and plotting functions
-[1] | Quadcopter_Project_DQL.ipynb | main notebook for the DQL implementation
+[1] | [Quadcopter_Project_DQL.ipynb](Quadcopter_Project_DQL.ipynb) | main notebook for the DQL implementation
-[1] | task_AC.py |  All task files implement agent support functions init, step, reset and reward.
+[1] | [task_AC.py](task_AC.py) |  All task files implement agent support functions init, step, reset and reward.
 The step function also steps the physics simulation.
 This file implements the agent task using the Actor-Critic (DDPG) method, independent rotor freedom.
-[1] | task_AC_nopitchandroll.py | same as above, but locking all rotors to the same speed [1] | task_DQL_withpitchandroll.py |   implementation of the agent task using the DQL method, independent rotor freedom [1] | task_DQL_nopitchroll.py | same as above, but locking all rotors to the same speed [2] | physics_sim.py | code implementing the environment including drone flight characteristics and laws of physics.
+[1] | [task_AC_nopitchandroll.py](task_AC_nopitchandroll.py) | same as above, but locking all rotors to the same speed [1] | [task_DQL_withpitchandroll.py](task_DQL_withpitchandroll.py) |   implementation of the agent task using the DQL method, independent rotor freedom
+[1] | [task_DQL_nopitchroll.py](task_DQL_nopitchroll.py) | same as above, but locking all rotors to the same speed [2] | [physics_sim.py](physics_sim.py) | code implementing the environment including drone flight characteristics and laws of physics.
 Normally not touched by the student, but it contained a bug I had to fix, and in order to do what I wanted I had to enhance it's capability
-NA | agents | folder containing agent implementations.
-Each agent implements init, reset, act, step, and learn functions [1] | agents/DDPGagent.py | implementation of the agent in the DDPG method [1] | agents/DQLagent.py | implementation of the agent in the DQL method [1] | agents/DQLnetwork.py | implementation of the neural network for the DQLagent using Keras [2] | agents/OUNoise.py | implementation of Ornstein-Uhlenbeck noise for the DDPG method [1] | agents/actor_orig.py | implementation of the actor NN in the DDPG method with 32x64x32 hidden layers using Keras [1] | agents/actor_128x256x128.py | implementation of the actor NN in the DDPG method with 128x256x128 hidden layers using Keras
+NA | [agents](agents) | folder containing agent implementations.
+Each agent implements init, reset, act, step, and learn functions
+[1] | [agents/DDPGagent.py](agents/DDPGagent.py) | implementation of the agent in the DDPG method
+[1] | [agents/DQLagent.py](agents/DQLagent.py) | implementation of the agent in the DQL method
+[1] | [agents/DQLnetwork.py](agents/DQLnetwork.py) | implementation of the neural network for the DQLagent using Keras [2] | [agents/OUNoise.py](agents/OUNoise.py) | implementation of Ornstein-Uhlenbeck noise for the DDPG method
+[1] | [agents/actor_orig.py](agents/actor_orig.py) | implementation of the actor NN in the DDPG method with 32x64x32 hidden layers using Keras
+[1] | [agents/actor_128x256x128.py](agents/actor_128x256x128.py) | implementation of the actor NN in the DDPG method with 128x256x128 hidden layers using Keras
-[1] | agents/critic_orig.py | implementation of the critic dual NNs in the DDPG method with 32x64 hidden layers using Keras [1] | agents/critic_128x256.py | implementation of the critic dual NNs in the DDPG method with 128x256 hidden layers using Keras
+[1] | [agents/critic_orig.py](agents/critic_orig.py) | implementation of the critic dual NNs in the DDPG method with 32x64 hidden layers using Keras
+[1] | [agents/critic_128x256.py](agents/critic_128x256.py) | implementation of the critic dual NNs in the DDPG method with 128x256 hidden layers using Keras
-[2] | agents/replaybuffer.py | used for batch training in both methods
+[2] | [agents/replaybuffer.py](agents/replaybuffer.py) | used for batch training in both methods

 - [1] Implemented by the student using supplied sample/skeleton code
 - [2] Supplied

 The chief difficulty I encountered in this project was the extreme sensitivity of the simulated drone to unequal rotor speeds (even as low as 1 Hz difference), which caused the drone to flip over and crash.
 I spent days trying to solve this problem, but no amount of reward function or NN architecture tweaking would fix it.
 The network simply wouldn't learn to counter changes in angle.

 This having been my first encounter with the Actor-Critic method, which was my first attempted method, I became skeptical of this approach.
 Since I had seen a previous example of a real-time control system successfully solved with a deep Q-learning network, I chose to switch to that method by discretizing the rotor speeds into low, medium and high.
 Still the drone would flip over.

 Finally I had to reduce the action variables to a single discretized rotor speed control that all rotors were locked to.
 This solved the problem, but also restricted the drone to vertical motion exclusively.
 As a result the network was able to learn two different flight tasks: first, to take off, climb and reach a specified altitude, and second, to hover at an altitude.
-These tasks were separated due to their different reward functions.
+These tasks were not merged into a single implementation due to their different reward functions and time constraints.

+A more detailed description of my experiences and design decisions can be found in [this notebook](Quadcopter_Project.ipynb).

 ## Results